thoughtspot/thoughtspot.github.io/_end-user/introduction/about-privileges-end-user.md

 {% include note.html content="Permissions to see and edit answers and pinboards are not affected by privileges.
 They are given when these items are shared with you."%}

-Here are the privileges that the administrator sets, and the capabilities they enable:
+Here are the privileges that an administrator sets, and the capabilities they enable:

 {% include content/privileges.md %}